mariam-and-cindy/predicting-programming-languages/README.md

 ---------

-- During the analysis process, we made use of the following classification  models:
+- During the modeling process, we made use of the following classification alogrithms:
   - Decsion Tree
   - KNN
   - Logistic Regression